New York City Narrows The Democratic Field For Mayor With Eric Adams Taking The Lead

 "You don't know this.
 I know this.
 I'm going to keep my city safe," he said.

-Close behind Adams was progressive Democrat Maya Wiley, who offered voters a vastly different approach to public safety.
+The next-closest finisher behind Adams is progressive Democrat Maya Wiley, who offered voters a vastly different approach to public safety.
 She has pledged to reallocate $1 billion of the police department's $6 billion budget.

-"You must also be accountable to every single one of us, because this is not a false choice," she said.
+"You must also be accountable to every one of us here, because this is not a false choice," she said.

-Wiley has gained the endorsements of progressive New Yorkers Reps.
+During the campaign, Wiley gained the endorsements of progressive New Yorkers Reps.
 Alexandria Ocasio-Cortez and Jamaal Bowman.

 Kathryn Garcia rounds out the race and Andrew Yang concedes